-Surveyor (Not on a Reserve) (Black-tailed Godwits and other Waders on Newton Marsh, Lancashire)
+Surveyor (Not on a Reserve) (Waders and Wildfowl on Newton Marsh, Lancashire)

-We are looking for enthusiastic individuals with a good knowledge of wader identification and behaviour to help us monitor the Black-tailed Godwits and other wading birds at Newton Marsh and Freckleton Marsh throughout the breeding season (April-July).
+We are looking for enthusiastic individuals with a good knowledge of wader and wildfowl identification and behaviour to help us monitor the birds at Newton Marsh and Freckleton Marsh throughout the breeding season (April-July).
 The data gained from monitoring will enable us to protect and conserve these fascinating birds.

 What tasks you will be doing: